About Gary Hickling

 1969 – 1970: Taught string orchestra at Howitt Junior High School, Farmingdale, Long Island.
 I’m proud of the students who have gone on to be professional musician/teachers (Fred Fehleisen, Ted Grille, Ellen Caruso) or have continued playing as amateurs (Matthew Abrams, Rachel Spector Peak).

 1970 – 1971: Taught bass (as well as theory and cello/bass for teachers) at the University of Northern Colorado, Greeley, playing two solo bass recitals there as well as in Denver.
-Returned to NYC to play a solo bass recital at Lincoln Center’s Bruno Walter Auditorium when I returned to the NYC free-lance scene where I enjoyed two years of weekly Bach Cantatas at the Lutheran Church and a series of Handel Anthems, Organ Concertos etc. at another church.
+Returned to NYC to play a solo bass recital at Lincoln Center’s Bruno Walter Auditorium when I returned to the NYC free-lance scene enjoying two years of weekly Bach Cantatas at the Lutheran Church and a series of Handel Anthems, Organ Concertos etc. at another church.
 During this time I also began my radio career on WBAI interviewing Lehmann.

 1973 – 1977: Studied bass privately in Munich with Franz Ortner; played bass in Symphonie-Orchester Graunke (now, since Kurt Graunke’s death called the Münchener Symphoniker); Symphonisches Orchester Berlin (Berlin Symphony Orchestra); Münchener Kammerorchester (Munich Chamber Orchestra); Münchener Philharmoniker (Munich Philharmonic); Bayerische Staatsoper Orchester (Bavarian State Opera Orchestra); under Kurt Graunke, Rudolph Kempe, Wolfgang Sawallisch, Hans Stadlmair, etc. Played a solo bass recital at Amerika Haus in Munich.
 Taught bass at various “Gymnasien” in Munich; Manfred Rössl was one of my talented students; he is now principal bass in Bielefeld, where he also teaches.